Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

       The action is still in progress if the state field is not completed or aborted.

-   2. View the details of an action to get more information on each operation in the FAS action.
+   2. (`ncn#`) View the details of an action to get more information on each operation in the FAS action.

        In the example below, there is an operation for a component name (xname) in the failed state, indicating there is something that FAS could do, but it likely would fail.
        A common cause for an operation failing is due to a missing firmware image file.